groovy-tutorial/groovy-tutorial/manuscript/08/08_02_TheBasics.md

 ### Instance and Class Elements

 In the `getName` method you'll notice the keyword `this` is used.
 You can translate `this` to mean "this instance".
-Groovy supports instance fields and methods - those operating on a specific instance of the class.
+Groovy supports instance properties and methods - those operating on a specific instance of the class.
 This means that your code isolates one instance from another and prevents you from inadvertently altering instances.

-Static fields and methods are also supported - these apply at a class level.
+Static fields/properties and methods are also supported - these apply at a class level.
 By preceding a field or a method with the keyword `static` we indicate that it is relevant to all instances of the class.
 In the example below I set the `specie` field to be static and this means I access it at the class level by referring to `Person.specie`.

-{title="Class fields use the `static` keyword",lang=Java}
+{title="Class properties use the `static` keyword",lang=Java}
 	class Person {
 	    static specie = 'homo sapien'
 	    def name